MerginMaps/docs/src/gis/search_data.md

 ![Mobile app sort features by value](./mobile-sort-updated-at.jpg "Mobile app sort features by value")

 ###  Sorting features by expression
-Similarly, an expression can be used to sort features in the Attribute table and subsequently and in the <MobileAppNameShort />.
+Similarly, an expression can be used to sort features in the Attribute table and subsequently in the <MobileAppNameShort />.

 1. Open your project in QGIS
 2. Right-click on a survey layer and open the **Attribute table**